jamwt/rusty-reindeer/README.md

 ## Stdout example

-This implementation aims to replicate the standard out from the originally Haskell version.
+This implementation aims to replicate the standard output of the original Haskell version.

     Ho!
 Ho!
 Ho! let’s deliver toys